rexpress/environments/README.md

 ```

 This includes title, description, author and docker image for testing environment.
 This metadata is shown in UI directly.
 Parameter is placed in `properties` value as array.
 Parameter's `name` is shown in UI and also used to send as parameter to image.
-We support `type` as `string`, `boolean`, `hidden`, `list`. `hidden` type isn't shown in the UI but is sent as specific value that is in json. `list` parameter works like <select> tag in html.
+We support `type` as `string`, `boolean`, `hidden`, `list`. `hidden` type isn't shown in the UI but is sent as specific value that is in json. `list` parameter works like 'select' tag in html.
 It is shown as combobox in the UI. `example` is example of that parameter as written.
 It is shown below the  parameter. `help` parameter is document for that parameter.
 Parameter's help tooltip shows it.
 If `required` parameter is true, UI shows it as default but if it is false, it is hidden unless click Advanced Mode.

 If type is boolean, default value can be set as following.

 ```json
 {